dtenenholtz/webarchivingservice/README.md

    ```
    $ pip install -r requirements.txt
    ```

-2. `cd` to the directory where you extracted the webarchivingservice project to, and activate your `virtualenv` with the command
+2. Create a virtualenv with the command:
     ```
+    virtualenv venv
+    ```

+3. `cd` to the directory where you extracted the webarchivingservice project to, and activate your `virtualenv` with the command
+    ```
     . venv/bin/activate
     ```
-3. Start the server:
+4. Start the server:
    ```
    $ python server.py
    ```